-The EPB generates hindcasts for each w{SCF} - w{IHC} combination (i.e., each cross in Figure 2; w{SCF} and w{IHC} are selected to be the same blending weights used by W16, for the purpose of comparison).
+The EPB generates hindcasts for each $w{SCF}-w{IHC}$ combination (i.e., each plus sign in Fig. 2; w{SCF} and w{IHC} are selected to be the same blending weights used by W16, for the purpose of comparison).
 For each combination point, a new ensemble of 100 members was generated by blending the four end points, given a specific weighted average.
-The percentage of each end point used, EP [%] (i.e., the number of members randomly selected from each end point), was calculated for each combination point using the following equation:
+The percentage of each end point used [EP(%); i.e., the number of members randomly selected from each end point], was calculated for each combination point using the following equation: